The Missing Cross to Purity

 that truth in all things may be adorned.

-And all such as are tattlers, busy-bodies, backbiters, and gossipers,
+And all those who are tattlers, busy-bodies, backbiters, and gossipers,

 are to be exhorted to mind their own conditions,

-and not to draw others out to words, wherein there is no profit;
+and not to draw others out to words, in which there is no profit;

 that truth may flow, and the life may flow,